-Grenfell Tower: Cladding 'changed to cheaper version' - BBC News
+Tower cladding 'changed to cheaper type'

 The cladding is thought to have contributed to the spread of the fire that killed at least 80 people.

-There is no suggestion a deliberate decision was made to cut fire safety.
+Nicholas Paget-Brown said he accepted "responsibility for these perceived failings in particular my decision to accept legal advice" over the council's first cabinet meeting since the disaster.

-It comes as Kensington and Chelsea council's first cabinet meeting since the disaster was adjourned after just 20 minutes on Thursday - after the council was forced by a court order to admit the press and public.
+On Thursday, it adjourned its meeting after 20 minutes after it was forced by a court order to admit the press and public.

 The council halted the meeting, claiming it would "prejudice" the forthcoming public inquiry.